-It gives us a voice to share our world views, opinions, and beliefs.
-It connects us, strengthens us, and is a powerful source of information.
-Social media puts the world at our fingertips - literally.
+It gives us a voice to share our worldviews, opinions, and beliefs.
+It connects us, strengthens us, and is a dominant source of information.
+It puts the world at our fingertips - literally.

-As social media continues to evolve it becomes a go to source for many professional organizations.
+As social media continues to evolve, it becomes a go-to source for many professional organizations.

-Studies show that 31 percent of employers screen applicants using social media and 21 percent are looking for reasons not to hire you.
+Studies show that 31 percent of employers screen applicants using social media, and 21 percent are looking for reasons not to hire you.

 How do you balance your social media presence with your personal and professional life?

 Click on a link to read their detailed response, or read the summary just below.